Bob-The-Seagull-King/trenchcrusadecompendium/src/resources/data/_documentation/data_structures/Player/Variants.md

 - **source** - Where the model comes from.
 Currently, it's expected all models will have the source "core".
 - **tags** - A series of tags which identify what kind of model something is, see [Tags](../Tags.md) for more information.
 - **name** - The name of the model.
-- **description** - Specially formatted array of information included in the model, see [Description](../Description.md) for more informaiton.
+- **flavour** - Specially formatted array of information included in the model, see [Description](../../Description.md) for more informaiton.
+- **rules** - Specially formatted array of information included in the faction, see [Rules](../../Rules.md.md) for more informaiton.
+- **removed_rules** - Array of titles of rules to remove from the base faction
+- **removed_equip** - Array of ids of equipment to remove from the base faction
+- **removed_model** - Array of ids of models to remove from the base faction
+- **equipment** - List of equipment items and how that faction can purchase them, see below.
+- **models** - List of models and how that faction can add them to a warband, see below.

 ## Example